beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 is the standard I/O library.
 It's used for reading from and writing to files.
 I can see you're very excited about this.

 So I'll continue.
-It's also used for reading and writing to the console, as we've already often seen with the `printf()` function.
+It's also used for readingand writing to the console, as we've already often seen with the `printf()` function.

 (A little secret here---many many things in various operating systems